Unconscious bias could be stifling not only your organisation's diversity but its innovation. Here are some tips.

 Discrimination in recruitment

-According to MPi Business Services Consultant Paula MacKenzie, when questioned, a decision-maker will often “justify” these biases by talking about “a cultural fit” with the existing team.
-But there is growing recognition of discrimination and emphasis on promoting diversity in the workplace.
+From our experience in recruitment we know that, when questioned, a decision-maker will often explain their recruitment decision by talking about “a cultural fit” with the existing team, but sometimes those justifications are masking unconscious bias.
+That’s not a criticism; unconscious bias is a very human problem.
+These days, at least, there is growing awareness of discrimination and an emphasis on promoting diversity in the workplace.

-“I noticed this several years ago when interviewing candidates who came from my hometown, worked at a site I had, or knew an old manager,” she said.
+“I noticed it several years ago when interviewing candidates who came from my hometown, worked at a site I had, or knew an old manager,” one MPi recruiter told us.
 “While not entirely foolproof, I added this to my mental checklist.
 The flip side of this is it is a practice many interviewers have used to build rapport with applicants to help them feel less nervous in an interview.”